fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 ### Linking Resources Between Applications

-Linking SQLite and Key Value resources between applications in Fermyon Cloud is possible.
+Sometimes, you want applications to share persistent data stores.
+For example, you might have a shopping application and its admin console deployed as separate applications, but sharing data.
+You can do this in Fermyon Cloud by linking the same SQLite and Key Value resources to multiple applications.
 Here is an example of how you would link (share) a Key Value resource between two applications in Fermyon Cloud.
 Let's start by creating a new Key Value resource:

 <!-- @selectiveCpy -->